Albers hangs on for 1st save as Brewers top Cards 3-2 - Philly

+"These games are fun," relief pitcher Dan Jennings said.
+"It seems like we were just here a few hours ago after that tough one last night so it's a good way to bounce back."

 Milwaukee had a two-run lead when Tommy Pham led off the bottom of the ninth with a drive against Josh Hader that hit a railing above the fence in left-center.
-The play originally was ruled a double but the call was overturned on a video review.
+The play originally was ruled a double by second base umpire Lance Barrett, but the call was overturned on a video review.

 Albers relieved and allowed singles to Marcell Ozuna and Jose Martinez, then retired Wong on a foulout and struck out Fowler, who was pinch hitting, for his third big league save.
 He got his first two for Washington last year.